prometheus-operator/prometheus-operator/Documentation/proposals/202305-scrapeclasses.md

 Any object references in the scrape class definition are assumed to refer to objects in the namespace of the `Prometheus` object.

+### Monitoring Resource

+If the monitor resource specifies a scrape class name that isn't defined in the Prometheus/PrometheusAgent object, then the scrape resource is rejected by the operator.

+This behavior is consistent with the behavior of monitor resources referencing a non-existing secret for bearer token authentication.

+To ensure users will have proper information about the error, the operator may (in the future) emit an event with the error message on the monitor resource and also update the status of the monitor resource with the error message.

 ### PodMonitor Resource

 Allow the user to select a scrape class which applies to all endpoints.